abehidek/env.nix/README.md

 ## Emailware

-Devenv.nix is an [emailware](https://en.wiktionary.org/wiki/emailware).
+Env.nix is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <hidek.abe@outlook.com> about anything you'd want to say about this software.
 I'd really appreciate it!

 ## Contributing